Ethiopia's Sidama vote on autonomy in latest test for restive regions

 The special vote for the Sidama, mostly based in the south and comprising about 4 percent of Ethiopia’s 105 million population, comes ahead of a national election next year and has brought fears of renewed violence.

 At least 17 people died in clashes in July between security forces and Sidama activists after the government delayed the poll by five months.
-[L8N24L09S]

 If the referendum passes as expected, the Sidama will control local taxes, education, security and laws in a new self-governing region that would be Ethiopia’s tenth.